sap-tutorials/Tutorials/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 For testing the other forwarding direction, **activate the class** `ZCL_TUTORIAL_MQTT_DAEMON_RECV`  **by pressing `Ctrl+F3`**.
 Now **run it as ABAP Application (Console) by pressing `F9`**.

 > The class will now be able to receive AMC messages for 60 seconds.
 You can extend this time range by modifying the `WAIT ...
-UP TO 60 SECONDS` statement in the source code, or you simply execute your class again.
+UP TO 60 SECONDS` statement in the source code or you simply execute your class again.

 While the class is running, you can publish MQTT messages under the topic `abaptopic/tutorial/subscribe` by using the [HiveMQ Websocket Client](http://www.hivemq.com/demos/websocket-client/):